-Students who successfully pass all four units receive an indicative ATAR of 70 for ECU entry, including meeting the English Language Competency requirements.
-Students who achieve particularly strong results could receive an indicative ATAR for ECU entry of up to 85.
+Students who successfully pass all four units meet university admission requirements including English Language Competency requirements.
 While not guaranteed, at present Curtin University, Murdoch University and the University of Western Australia accept the ECU UniPrep course as an entrance pathway to a range of lower level courses.
 Students also receive four unit equivalents - that is, two Year 11 C grades and two Year 12 C grades - for successfully completing the course.